A tradition of excellence for 30 years

 Since 1984, M&A has provided quality hydrogeologic and water resource services to clients in the industrial, mining, energy, municipal, land development, tribal, and agricultural sectors.
-We combine our unparalleled groundwater hydrology experience with expertise in water resource policy and economics to develop comprehensive approaches and integrated solutions.
+We combine our unparalleled groundwater hydrology experience with expertise in water resource policy and economics to develop integrated solutions.

 The decline in water demand in the West over the past 35 years is both a phenomenal success story — and a well-kept secret.

 Stories about the alarming state of water in the West seem to be everywhere.
 Prolonged drought, scant snowpacks, receding reservoirs, rampant groundwater overdraft, and devastating forest fires all fuel the debate about whether, and to what degree, climate change may be reducing our water supplies.
 The sense of gloom is deepened by stories about the challenges of supplying ever-increasing water demands.
 These articles — many penned by east coast journalists — cite growing populations and new water uses, including sustainable energy production and environmental mitigation efforts.
 They often reflect a belief that sprawling, desert cities are inherently unsustainable

 Fortunately, these stories are dead wrong.
 Rather than struggling to meet growing demands, many Western water providers have been surprised, perplexed, and even challenged by decreasing demands...
 [MORE]

 To learn more about the Arizona Water Policy Update, click here.